Filter Vs. Strainers: What Is the Difference

 How Does the Filter Work?

-How a filter works depends on its design and the type of media used.
+The operation of a filter depends on its design and the type of media used.
 However, a filter generally passes fluid through a medium that traps or removes impurities.

 For example, consider a primary water filter using activated carbon.
-Activated carbon filters attract and adsorb impurities such as chlorine, volatile organic compounds (VOCs), and sediment.
+Activated carbon filters attract and adsorb impurities, including chlorine, volatile organic compounds (VOCs), and sediment.
 When water passes through the activated carbon filter medium, the contaminants are attracted to the surface of the carbon and become trapped.

 As the filter medium becomes saturated with impurities over time, the filter’s effectiveness will gradually decrease.
-To maintain the filter’s effectiveness, the filter medium must be periodically replaced or cleaned.
+To maintain the filter’s effectiveness, the filter medium must be replaced or cleaned periodically.

 Other filters, such as reverse osmosis filters, use a semi-permeable membrane to eliminate a wide range of contaminants, including dissolved salts, minerals, and heavy metals.
 These filters apply pressure to the fluid, forcing it through the membrane, trapping the impurities, and allowing clean water to pass through.